 Get Your Recommendation From the Best Clinic in Massachusetts

-What are the Qualifying Conditions for a Medical Marijuana Card in Massachusetts?
+What are the Qualifying Conditions for a Massachusetts Medical Marijuana Card?

 What are the qualifying conditions for a medical marijuana card in Massachusetts are described in the state’s Act for the Humanitarian Medical Use of Marijuana as a “debilitating medical condition”.
 As per the law, a condition is debilitating if it impairs a person’s ability to perform one or more major life functions.